 4.2 Effectiveness Versus Efficacy

-Approval of a pharmaceutical drug for use is provided based on evidence of a positive efficacy-safety index, which refers to the degree up to which the drug exerts more harm than benefit (Nordon et al., 2016).
-Efficacy-safety index is measured by employing randomized controlled trials (RCTs).
-“Efficacy-effectiveness gap” (EEG) refers to the existing pitfalls and supportive supplementary scientific evidence on ‘efficacy‘ and effectiveness.
+Approval of a pharmaceutical drug for use is provided based on evidence of a positive efficacy-safety index, which refers to the degree to which the drug causes more harm than benefit (Nordon et al., 2016).
+The efficacy-safety index is measured by employing RCTs.
+The efficacy-effectiveness gap (EEG) refers to the existing pitfalls and supportive supplementary scientific evidence on efficacy and effectiveness.
 It is important to understand how this concept influences clinical and policy decisions.